PrincetonCS-UCA/intro-lab-website/content/_index.md

 # Announcements
 - 🐅 The Intro Lab will officially open for the Fall 2023 semester on **Sunday, 9/10 at 7pm**.
 On Sunday, 9/10, the Lab will be open from 7pm to 11pm.
 From Monday on, the lab will follow the schedule below.
+- 🐅 **We have concluded hiring intro lab TAs for Fall 2023.** Please check back in the spring for when applications open again!

 # Fall 2023 Schedule